Thrasher (magazine): Skater of the Year

 The title of "Skater of the Year" is awarded annually by Thrasher.
 The tradition was started in 1990, and the accolade remains one of the most respected awards in global skateboarding culture.
 The title is bestowed to one skater annually and announced by Thrasher's editor.
-Chris Cole, Danny Way and Tyshawn Jones are the only double recipients.
+Chris Cole, Danny Way, Tyshawn Jones and Jamie Foy are the only double recipients.

 King of the Road

-In 2003, Thrasher started the King of the Road (KOTR) skateboarding competition.
-In the contest, a group of pre-invited teams of professional skaters are each given a booklet containing a series of challenges.
+From 2003 to 2007, Thrasher held the King of the Road skateboarding competition annually.
+In the contest, teams of professional skaters are each given "The Book", which contains a series of challenges.
 Points are awarded at the completion of each challenge.
-The teams compete at the same time over a two-week period, in which they travel across the United States to complete as many challenges as possible.
-In 2011, Thrasher and Converse hosted the competition in China, with the participation of the four biggest Chinese skateboard deck companies.
+The teams compete at the same time over a two-week period, in which they travel across various American cities to complete as many challenges as possible.
+Each of these events was released on DVD.

-KOTR was held annually since its inception, with the exceptions of 2008 and 2009, until 2018.
+In 2010, Thrasher returned the annual competition, however releasing the episodes via the Thrasher website going forward, instead of on DVD.
+In 2011, Thrasher and Converse hosted a one-off King of the Road competition in China, with the participation of the four biggest Chinese skateboard deck companies.
+In 2016, Viceland would acquire the rights to release King of the Road 2015 on its network, and all subsequent King of the Road events going forward.
+The most recent King of the Road tournament was held in 2017.

-From 2016-2018, King of the Road aired on Viceland.
-In an April 2020 interview, Thrasher editor-in-chief Michael Burnett said that Vice's decision to not renew King of the Road for a fourth season, along with the recent passing of previous editor-in-chief Jake Phelps, caused King of the Road to be put on hold in 2019 with the intention of it being brought back, possibly in a different format, later in 2020.
-However, as of May 2022, no plans have been announced for a new King of the Road.
+In April 2020, Thrasher editor-in-chief Michael Burnett said that Vice's decision to not renew King of the Road for a fourth season, along with the recent passing of previous editor-in-chief Jake Phelps, caused King of the Road to be put on hold, with the intention of it being brought back, possibly in a different format, at a future date.

 Skate Rock

 Thrasher released a music compilation series titled "Skate Rock" under the High Speed Productions label.
 Skate Rock was conceptualized by Mofo.
 The first release was in 1983, with Volume One, and continued until Volume Eight in 1990.

-The series focused primarily on punk rock and thrash bands, and most of the bands were made up of skateboarders, including well known professionals and community stars such as Steve Caballero, Tony Alva, Bob Denike, Brian Brannon, Mofo, Pushead, Chuck Treece, and Claus Grabke.
+The series focused primarily on punk rock bands, and most of the bands were made up of skateboarders, including well known professionals and community stars such as Steve Caballero, Tony Alva, Bob Denike, Brian Brannon, Mofo, Pushead, Chuck Treece, and Claus Grabke.
 Of the seven volumes of Skate Rock, all volumes were produced as a cassette available through the magazine.
 Some volumes were also available as vinyl records.

 Thrasher has organized multiple tours throughout the United States and worldwide under the name "Skate Rock".